23 Surprising Ways to Celebrate Hispanic Heritage Month

 GET THE ACTION PACK!

 Handle With Care police school traumaThese kids still have to go to class, virtually or in person.
-They carry a burden of trauma that can interfere with their behavior and grades.
+They carry a burden that can interfere with their behavior and grades.
 And schools don’t know there’s an issue at home.

 Enter “Handle With Care.”

 Download the free Salud America!Handle With Care Action Pack” to start a Handle With Care program.
-In the program, police notify schools when they encounter children at a traumatic scene, so schools can provide support right away, even if operating virtually.
+In the program, police notify schools when they encounter children at a tough scene, so schools can provide support right away, even if operating virtually.

 The Action Pack contains materials and technical assistance to start a conversation and plans for implementing a Handle With Care program.
 Over 65 U.S. cities have started such a program.